simonqv/INDA/README.md

 ### Task 3 - Find Paths using BFS

-Breadth first search (BFS) traverses a graph by simultaneously following *every* path from a given node until all nodes have been visited.
+Breadth first search (BFS) traverses a graph by simultaneously following *every* path from a given vertex until all vertices have been visited.
 BFS is also referred to as a flood fill.
-Use a BFS to solve the *construction problem* of finding the shortest path (by number of edges) between two nodes.
-BFS is particularly suited for solving this problem as it's guaranteed to have taken the shortest path to any node it encounters.
+Use a BFS to solve the *construction problem* of finding the shortest path (by number of edges) between two vertices.
+BFS is particularly suited for solving this problem as it's guaranteed to have taken the shortest path to any vertex it encounters.

 Pseudocode for general BFS: